 Alternatively, if you need to use an entirely different name in order to target Christmas shoppers then I recommend creating a brand new page to target your Christmas SEO keywords.
 Make sure your content is unique (aka don’t duplicate your old product page) and target everything on that page for your festive focused keywords.

 Psst!
 Not sure how to optimise your pages for SEO?
-My on-page SEO checklist will help you with that!
+My free SEO checklist will help you with that!

 2. Create Gift Guides